srinivasraov/AI-Agent-Guide/SPEC_FIRST_DEVELOPMENT.md

 ## Conclusion

-Sean Grover's spec-first approach represents more than a methodological shift—it's a fundamental reimagining of what programming means in the AI era.
+Sean Grove's spec-first approach represents more than a methodological shift—it's a fundamental reimagining of what programming means in the AI era.
 By elevating specifications from documentation afterthoughts to primary artifacts, we can create software that better captures human intent, enables broader collaboration, and adapts more readily to changing needs.

 The transition won't be immediate or easy.
 It requires new tools, new skills, and new ways of thinking.
 But for those willing to embrace this change, the rewards are substantial: faster development, safer systems, and the democratization of programming itself.